nntdoan/NAORobotGestures/README.md

 Do similarly if the motion is mainly performed by NAO hand, but the .py file is put in gChoregragh/ghand instead. </br>

 Then, delete all the unnessary things: import, Alproxy, etc. Only need to keep the assignment of the 3 list names, times, keys and their values.
 Note that this module only support movement of head and hand for now, so you should only keep the joint names that belong to head and hand.
 So delete anything that does not belong to head and hand (i.e. ankle, hip, etc. ) if you happen to copy that too from Choregrahe. </br>

-They should cause no problem being there, and it is also easy to extend this module to control the whole body.
-This cleaning is mainly for better sanity and debugging. </br>

-4. Name the .py file exactly like how you would use in a .txt story file.
+4. Name the .py file exactly like how you would use in a .txt story file. </br>
 For example, if you want to use the new gesture as such:

 `<g-iconic hand love> I love you <\iconic>`